|

 this was before Video clips even before cable TV.
 They were shown

+in Sydney a week later.
 Late 69 I married my sweetheart Maureen at Birchgrove,

 walking up the isle to the music of The Turkish Green Electric